DrSYakovlev/ml-template-images/README.md

 N.b.
 There are other options for creating your coding environmeng (see [Useful links](#useful-links)).

 ## Data acquisition
-In this project you will obtain dataset (fitting the context of your project context) from [Kaggle](https://www.kaggle.com/)
+In this project you will obtain dataset (fitting the context of your project context) from [Kaggle](https://www.kaggle.com/).

 ## ML pipeline concept

-**ML pipeline** is the core concept in the field of ML and it is particularly important for tabular data.
+**ML pipeline** is the core concept in the field of ML.
 It is therefore critical to understand all steps which it follows.
 The is a huge number of books and online sources you can use.

 ## CRISP-DM

 The **Cross-industry standard process for data mining**, known as **CRISP-DM**, is an open standard process model that describes common approaches used by data mining experts.
 It is the most widely-used analytics model [Wiki](https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining).
-Get understanding of the workflow and main steps.
+Get understanding of the workflow and main steps of CRISP-DM process flow.

 ## Model selection